 Vrankovic is heavily involved in the promotion and advancement of the unionized mechanical contracting industry.
 He is Trustee on several Local 638 union funds.
 He is currently President of the Mechanical Contractors Association of New York (MCA of NY).
-Vrankovic arrives at his new post as Treasurer for Building Trades Employers Association (BTEA) with extensive industry and leadership experience.
+Vrankovic arrives at his new post as Co-Chairman for BTEA New York with extensive industry and leadership experience.

 Vrankovic has had extensive experience in the mechanical, electrical and plumbing industries and is a recognized leader.
 He was President and co-founder of Orion Mechanical Systems Inc. Orion was an industry leader specializing in all aspects of mechanical contracting.
 In 2015, KSW purchased the assets of Orion and integrated Orion into its operations.
 Prior to forming Orion Mechanical Systems, Inc., Vrankovic was the President as well as one of the founders of Trident Mechanical Systems.
 Trident was sold shortly after inception to a large public company.
 Vrankovic was instrumental in conceiving of and driving Trident from inception to an industry leader in three and a half short years.